abhijithneilabraham/MLcourse/day1.md

 1. Intro to machine learning
+2. Regression Vs Classification
+3. Linear Regression
-2. Reducing Loss
+4. Reducing Loss
-3. Training and Testing sets
+5. Training and Testing sets
-4. Logistic Regression
+6. Logistic Regression
-5. First Steps with some frameworks
+7. First Steps with some frameworks
-6. Tasks
+8. Tasks

 ## Intro to machine learning
 Do you wonder how life works?
 How humans make and adapt and learn?
 We cannot learn anything unless we have a data as input,which are gained mostly through our sense organs.